No products in the cart.

 6. MusicGlove – Good for Fast Results

-MusicGlove is a premium music- and gaming-based hand therapy device made by Flint Rehab.
-It’s clinically proven to improve hand function in 2 weeks.
+MusicGlove is a premium music- and gaming-based hand therapy device made by Flint Rehab that has been clinically proven to improve hand function in two weeks.
+This high-tech hand exercise equipment encourages survivors to perform numerous therapeutic hand exercises in rhythm with the music.

-Unlike other hand exercise equipment, MusicGlove is something that you’ll want to use daily because it’s fun to use.
+Unlike other hand exercise equipment, MusicGlove is something that survivors want to use daily because it is fun to use.
+Consistent practice is essential for recovery, making the MusicGlove an effective form of hand therapy.

 Shop MusicGlove from Flint Rehab »